Amelia Earhart: American reception

 Upon returning to the United States, Earhart and the crew of Friendship were met with widespread acclaim.
 On July 6, 1928, they were honoured with a ticker-tape parade along the Canyon of Heroes in New York City, a traditional celebration reserved for national heroes.
 Thousands lined Broadway to celebrate the first successful transatlantic flight by a woman.

 Shortly after, the crew was received at the White House by President Calvin Coolidge, who formally recognized their achievement.
 Earhart became the focus of particular public and media attention.
 Despite her limited role as a passenger during the flight, her status as the first woman to cross the Atlantic by air captured the imagination of the American public.

-Earhart, Stultz, and Gordon we given receptions at Boston and Chicago, where they were welcomed by civic leaders and large crowds.
+Earhart, Stultz, and Gordon were given receptions at Boston and Chicago, where they were welcomed by civic leaders and large crowds.
 Earhart received numerous awards and honors during this period.

 Her modesty and charisma further endeared her to the American public, and her fame quickly surpassed that of her fellow crew members.

 The flight marked the beginning of Earhart's rise to international prominence.
 With the help of publisher and publicist George Palmer Putnam, she began a successful lecture tour and endorsed various products.
 Despite her own insistence that the credit belonged to the pilots, Earhart's visibility in the media helped redefine public perceptions of women in aviation and paved the way for her subsequent solo transatlantic flight in 1932.

 Earhart later authored a book about the flight, 20 Hrs.
 40 Min.: Our Flight in the Friendship, with the title referencing the duration of the transatlantic journey.
 However, according to the flight log that Earhart herself maintained, the actual flight time was 20 hours and 49 minutes.